 When I began to plan a trip to the Osa Peninsula, I went back and forth about the best areas to stay.
 In hindsight, I’d absolutely still spend time in Puerto Jimenez because of its amenities, its nearness to the Golfo Dulce, and the relatively easy access to day trips and tours.
 Visitors without a car will also do well in Puerto Jimenez, as it’s easy to get around by bike, taxi, or on foot.

 However, I would tweak my itinerary a bit and also mix in a couple days stay in Matapalo, instead of just the day trip there.
 The easy access to self-guided hiking trails and the absolute beauty and isolation of the area made Matapalo irresistible.
 This was only confirmed by locals who recommended the area for my next trip to the Osa Peninsula.
+I’ve linked to an Osa Peninsula map to help you see the lay of the land as you plan.

 Popular Things to Do